GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/README_PubSub_to_Elasticsearch_Flex.md

 ### Required parameters

-* **inputSubscription** : Pub/Sub subscription to consume the input from.
-(Example: projects/<PROJECT_ID>/subscriptions/<SUBSCRIPTION_NAME>).
+* **inputSubscription**: Pub/Sub subscription to consume the input from.
+For example, `projects/<PROJECT_ID>/subscriptions/<SUBSCRIPTION_NAME>`.
-* **errorOutputTopic** : The Pub/Sub output topic for publishing failed records, in the format of `projects/<PROJECT_ID>/topics/<TOPIC_NAME>`.
+* **errorOutputTopic**: The Pub/Sub output topic for publishing failed records, in the format of `projects/<PROJECT_ID>/topics/<TOPIC_NAME>`.
-* **connectionUrl** : The Elasticsearch URL in the format `https://hostname:[port]`.
+* **connectionUrl**: The Elasticsearch URL in the format `https://hostname:[port]`.
 If using Elastic Cloud, specify the CloudID.
-(Example: https://elasticsearch-host:9200).
+For example, `https://elasticsearch-host:9200`.
-* **apiKey** : The Base64-encoded API key to use for authentication.
+* **apiKey**: The Base64-encoded API key to use for authentication.

 ### Optional parameters

-* **dataset** : The type of logs sent using Pub/Sub, for which we have an out-of-the-box dashboard.
+* **dataset**: The type of logs sent using Pub/Sub, for which we have an out-of-the-box dashboard.
 Known log types values are `audit`, `vpcflow`, and `firewall`.
 Defaults to: `pubsub`.
-* **namespace** : An arbitrary grouping, such as an environment (dev, prod, or qa), a team, or a strategic business unit.
+* **namespace**: An arbitrary grouping, such as an environment (dev, prod, or qa), a team, or a strategic business unit.
 Defaults to: `default`.
-* **elasticsearchTemplateVersion** : Dataflow Template Version Identifier, usually defined by Google Cloud.
+* **elasticsearchTemplateVersion**: Dataflow Template Version Identifier, usually defined by Google Cloud.
 Defaults to: 1.0.0.
-* **javascriptTextTransformGcsPath** : The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
-(Example: gs://my-bucket/my-udfs/my_file.js).
+* **javascriptTextTransformGcsPath**: The Cloud Storage URI of the .js file that defines the JavaScript user-defined function (UDF) to use.
+For example, `gs://my-bucket/my-udfs/my_file.js`.
-* **javascriptTextTransformFunctionName** : The name of the JavaScript user-defined function (UDF) to use.
+* **javascriptTextTransformFunctionName**: The name of the JavaScript user-defined function (UDF) to use.
 For example, if your JavaScript function code is `myTransform(inJson) { /*...do stuff...*/ }`, then the function name is `myTransform`.
 For sample JavaScript UDFs, see UDF Examples (https://github.com/GoogleCloudPlatform/DataflowTemplates#udf-examples).
-* **javascriptTextTransformReloadIntervalMinutes** : Specifies how frequently to reload the UDF, in minutes.
+* **javascriptTextTransformReloadIntervalMinutes**: Specifies how frequently to reload the UDF, in minutes.
 If the value is greater than 0, Dataflow periodically checks the UDF file in Cloud Storage, and reloads the UDF if the file is modified.
 This parameter allows you to update the UDF while the pipeline is running, without needing to restart the job.
 If the value is `0`, UDF reloading is disabled.
 The default value is `0`.
-* **elasticsearchUsername** : The Elasticsearch username to authenticate with.
+* **elasticsearchUsername**: The Elasticsearch username to authenticate with.
 If specified, the value of `apiKey` is ignored.
-* **elasticsearchPassword** : The Elasticsearch password to authenticate with.
+* **elasticsearchPassword**: The Elasticsearch password to authenticate with.
 If specified, the value of `apiKey` is ignored.
-* **batchSize** : The batch size in number of documents.
-Defaults to: `1000`.
+* **batchSize**: The batch size in number of documents.
+Defaults to `1000`.
-* **batchSizeBytes** : The batch size in number of bytes.
-Defaults to: `5242880` (5mb).
+* **batchSizeBytes**: The batch size in number of bytes.
+Defaults to `5242880` (5mb).
-* **maxRetryAttempts** : The maximum number of retry attempts.
+* **maxRetryAttempts**: The maximum number of retry attempts.
 Must be greater than zero.
-Defaults to: `no retries`.
+Defaults to `no retries`.
-* **maxRetryDuration** : The maximum retry duration in milliseconds.
+* **maxRetryDuration**: The maximum retry duration in milliseconds.
 Must be greater than zero.
-Defaults to: `no retries`.
+Defaults to `no retries`.
-* **propertyAsIndex** : The property in the document being indexed whose value specifies `_index` metadata to include with the document in bulk requests.
+* **propertyAsIndex**: The property in the document being indexed whose value specifies `_index` metadata to include with the document in bulk requests.
 Takes precedence over an `_index` UDF.
-Defaults to: `none`.
+Defaults to `none`.
-* **javaScriptIndexFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for a function that specifies `_index` metadata to include with the document in bulk requests.
-Defaults to: `none`.
+* **javaScriptIndexFnGcsPath**: The Cloud Storage path to the JavaScript UDF source for a function that specifies `_index` metadata to include with the document in bulk requests.
+Defaults to `none`.
-* **javaScriptIndexFnName** : The name of the UDF JavaScript function that specifies `_index` metadata to include with the document in bulk requests.
-Defaults to: `none`.
+* **javaScriptIndexFnName**: The name of the UDF JavaScript function that specifies `_index` metadata to include with the document in bulk requests.
+Defaults to `none`.
-* **propertyAsId** : A property in the document being indexed whose value specifies `_id` metadata to include with the document in bulk requests.
+* **propertyAsId**: A property in the document being indexed whose value specifies `_id` metadata to include with the document in bulk requests.
 Takes precedence over an `_id` UDF.
-Defaults to: `none`.
+Defaults to `none`.
-* **javaScriptIdFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for the function that specifies `_id` metadata to include with the document in bulk requests.
-Defaults to: `none`.
+* **javaScriptIdFnGcsPath**: The Cloud Storage path to the JavaScript UDF source for the function that specifies `_id` metadata to include with the document in bulk requests.
+Defaults to `none`.
-* **javaScriptIdFnName** : The name of the UDF JavaScript function that specifies the `_id` metadata to include with the document in bulk requests.
-Defaults to: `none`.
+* **javaScriptIdFnName**: The name of the UDF JavaScript function that specifies the `_id` metadata to include with the document in bulk requests.
+Defaults to `none`.
-* **javaScriptTypeFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for a function that specifies `_type` metadata to include with documents in bulk requests.
-Default: `none`.
+* **javaScriptTypeFnGcsPath**: The Cloud Storage path to the JavaScript UDF source for a function that specifies `_type` metadata to include with documents in bulk requests.
+Defaults to `none`.
-* **javaScriptTypeFnName** : The name of the UDF JavaScript function that specifies the `_type` metadata to include with the document in bulk requests.
-Defaults to: `none`.
+* **javaScriptTypeFnName**: The name of the UDF JavaScript function that specifies the `_type` metadata to include with the document in bulk requests.
+Defaults to `none`.
-* **javaScriptIsDeleteFnGcsPath** : The Cloud Storage path to the JavaScript UDF source for the function that determines whether to delete the document instead of inserting or updating it.
+* **javaScriptIsDeleteFnGcsPath**: The Cloud Storage path to the JavaScript UDF source for the function that determines whether to delete the document instead of inserting or updating it.
 The function returns a string value of `true` or `false`.
-Defaults to: `none`.
+Defaults to `none`.
-* **javaScriptIsDeleteFnName** : The name of the UDF JavaScript function that determines whether to delete the document instead of inserting or updating it.
+* **javaScriptIsDeleteFnName**: The name of the UDF JavaScript function that determines whether to delete the document instead of inserting or updating it.
 The function returns a string value of `true` or `false`.
-Defaults to: `none`.
+Defaults to `none`.
-* **usePartialUpdate** : Whether to use partial updates (update rather than create or index, allowing partial documents) with Elasticsearch requests.
-Defaults to: `false`.
+* **usePartialUpdate**: Whether to use partial updates (update rather than create or index, allowing partial documents) with Elasticsearch requests.
+Defaults to `false`.
-* **bulkInsertMethod** : Whether to use `INDEX` (index, allows upserts) or `CREATE` (create, errors on duplicate _id) with Elasticsearch bulk requests.
-Defaults to: `CREATE`.
+* **bulkInsertMethod**: Whether to use `INDEX` (index, allows upserts) or `CREATE` (create, errors on duplicate _id) with Elasticsearch bulk requests.
+Defaults to `CREATE`.
-* **trustSelfSignedCerts** : Whether to trust self-signed certificate or not.
+* **trustSelfSignedCerts**: Whether to trust self-signed certificate or not.
 An Elasticsearch instance installed might have a self-signed certificate, Enable this to true to by-pass the validation on SSL certificate.
 (Defaults to: `false`).
-* **disableCertificateValidation** : If `true`, trust the self-signed SSL certificate.
+* **disableCertificateValidation**: If `true`, trust the self-signed SSL certificate.
 An Elasticsearch instance might have a self-signed certificate.
 To bypass validation for the certificate, set this parameter to `true`.
-Default: `false`.
+Defaults to `false`.
-* **apiKeyKMSEncryptionKey** : The Cloud KMS key to decrypt the API key.
-This parameter must be provided if the apiKeySource is set to KMS.
-If this parameter is provided, apiKey string should be passed in encrypted.
+* **apiKeyKMSEncryptionKey**: The Cloud KMS key to decrypt the API key.
+This parameter is required if the `apiKeySource` is set to `KMS`.
+If this parameter is provided, pass in an encrypted `apiKey` string.
 Encrypt parameters using the KMS API encrypt endpoint.
 For the key, use the format `projects/<PROJECT_ID>/locations/<KEY_REGION>/keyRings/<KEY_RING>/cryptoKeys/<KMS_KEY_NAME>`.
-See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt  (Example: projects/your-project-id/locations/global/keyRings/your-keyring/cryptoKeys/your-key-name).
+See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt  For example, `projects/your-project-id/locations/global/keyRings/your-keyring/cryptoKeys/your-key-name`.
-* **apiKeySecretId** : Secret Manager secret ID for the apiKey.
+* **apiKeySecretId**: The Secret Manager secret ID for the apiKey.
 If the `apiKeySource` is set to `SECRET_MANAGER`, provide this parameter.
 Use the format `projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<SECRET_VERSION>.
-(Example: projects/your-project-id/secrets/your-secret/versions/your-secret-version).
+For example, `projects/your-project-id/secrets/your-secret/versions/your-secret-version`.
-* **apiKeySource** : Source of the API key.
-One of `PLAINTEXT`, `KMS` or `SECRET_MANAGER`.
-This parameter must be provided if secret manager or KMS is used.
+* **apiKeySource**: The source of the API key.
+Allowed values are `PLAINTEXT`, `KMS` orand `SECRET_MANAGER`.
+This parameter is required when you use Secret Manager or KMS.
 If `apiKeySource` is set to `KMS`, `apiKeyKMSEncryptionKey` and encrypted apiKey must be provided.
 If `apiKeySource` is set to `SECRET_MANAGER`, `apiKeySecretId` must be provided.
-If `apiKeySource` is set to `PLAINTEXT`, apiKey must be provided.
+If `apiKeySource` is set to `PLAINTEXT`, `apiKey` must be provided.
 Defaults to: PLAINTEXT.
+* **socketTimeout**: If set, overwrites the default max retry timeout and default socket timeout (30000ms) in the Elastic RestClient.

 ## User-Defined functions (UDFs)